-Mark Horvit, executive director of Investigative Reporters and Editors Inc., will lead a one-day seminar on Watchdog Journalism April 25 at the Milwaukee Journal Sentinel, 333 W. State St., Milwaukee.
+Mark Horvit, executive director of Investigative Reporters and Editors Inc., will again lead a one-day seminar on Watchdog Journalism Sept.
+26 at the St. Louis Post-Dispatch.

 Horvit, who also teaches investigative journalism as an associate professor at the University of Missouri, will lead sessions on “Web for Watchdogs,” Key Documents You Can’t Live Without,” “Open Records,” and “Quick-hit Watchdog Investigations.”

 Before joining IRE, Horvit was projects editor at the Fort Worth Star-Telegram.
 He also has worked on projects teams at newspapers in Texas, North Carolina, Missouri and Florida.